Quality can be built in to your systems… and it should be.

 So… In relation to Good Distribution Practice Quality Management Systems, how do we build a good one?

-- Start with your essentials Standard Operating Procedures, ensuring that they are compliant with the EU Guidance to GDP, 2013/C 343/01.
+– Start with your essential Standard Operating Procedures, ensuring that they are compliant with the EU Guidance to GDP, 2013/C 343/01.
 Ensure that this reflect what you do!

 – Ensure you have sufficient, competent (and confident) personnel.